kevin700brands/fasttrack-routing/README.md

 This tutorial shows you how to build a Single Page App using vanilla JavaScript.
 I show you how to implement client-side routing both ways (hash or URL) in an easy-to-use format that can be replicated for any project.

 View video on YouTube: [https://youtu.be/JmSb1VFoP7w](https://youtu.be/JmSb1VFoP7w)

+# Updates

+- Route redirecting back to homepage fixed
+- Fixes blinking other page
+- Each route will load
+- Imports JS problem fix